jackHotch/Gym-App-Next/notes.md

 ## Convertion to Next and Typescript

-- Make each component have their own module.css file, change EntryModal
+- Convert the `/record/workout/finished` page
-- Finished page.tsx for /record/workout, need to convert all of the isolated components
+- Fix all of the css

 ## Split